SACHSTech/careers-in-computer-science-BraedenHugh/README.md

 ***
 ## Experiential Learning
 There are a number of online seminars going on for people to participate in, to gain experience on not only video game designing itself, but also skills like teamwork, and creativity.
 Recently I participated in a seminar by illuminate called NHLC(national highschool leadership conference), in which I completed a number of tasks with new people whom I have become friends with.
 Through this experience I have gained new friends, and I believe that my teamwork,and problem solving skills have benefited greatly from the experience
+***
+Another thing that you can do to gain experience to become a video game designer is to intern at a place like IBM.
+There are also competitions for game design for highschool students like Chiplay who are hosting a game design competition.
+This will give students an opportunity to test their skills, and even win rewards.
 ## Real Jobs

 | Level of Experience  | Years of Experience| Salary |City|